Internationally qualified midwives' application guidelines

 Internationally qualified midwives may be able to apply for registration in New Zealand.

-We must have full and current contact details.
+The Council must have full and current contact details.
 You are legally required to keep these up-to-date throughout the registration process and beyond.
-We will post matters to do with your application to the address that you provide.
+The Council will post matters to do with your application to the address that you provide.

 The Council will assess your midwifery qualification to ensure that it is the same level as those of a New Zealand graduate.
 This means that your midwifery qualification must be comparable to a New Zealand Bachelor’s degree which is at level 7 of the New Zealand qualifications framework or higher.
 Key attributes of a degree include :